-Aside from being a true blue classic, the Blue Heeler Australian cattle dog has two of everything.
-It has two names (Blue Heeler and Australian Cattle Dog) and it has two sets of doggie DNA, which we’ll get into below along with so much more.
+The Australian Cattle Dog is a true blue Aussie classic.
+The breeds comes in two varieties – Blue Heeler and Red Heeler – and it has two sets of doggie DNA, which we’ll get into below along with so much more.

-If you’re considering a Blue Heeler puppy as the newest member of your family, you’ll want to find out more about this sporty breed.
+If you’re considering an Australian Cattle Dog puppy as the newest member of your family, you’ll want to find out more about this sporty breed.
 In this article, PD Insurance looks at price, temperament, grooming, training and more.

-Is a Blue Heeler a good family dog?
+Is an Australian Cattle Dog a good family dog?

-Blue Heelers make incredibly loyal, loving family dogs, provided they’re properly trained and socialised from puppy stage.
+Whether your Australian Cattle Dog is a Red or Blue Heeler, they make incredibly loyal, loving family dogs, provided they’re properly trained and socialised from puppy stage.
 They love their family and get along with children and adults alike.
 That said, their super high energy levels and herding instinct means they aren’t always suitable around very young children.

 Family ties vs stranger danger

-There are a few ins and outs to ensuring your Blue Heeler is well behaved.
+There are a few ins and outs to ensuring your Australian Cattle Dog is well behaved.
 Not only towards its family (easiest) but also strangers (needs more application) and other pets.
 Like most breeds that are known for having a strong sense of loyalty such as the German Shepherd, the Australian Cattle Dog tends to be cautious around strangers.

 Left unchecked, this breed’s caution around people they don’t know can lead to aggression as they mature.